 Whether in a TV interview (please ignore my hair and clothes) or in a (rejected by WaPo) response to an On Parenting article condescending to the childfree, the issue of “Do you feel pressured to conceive?” became secondary to what “Everyone — have kids!” says about how much we actually care about the quality of these children’s lives.

 The Age of the Child addresses that concern, but it also addresses the notion of reproductive control—and flips it upside down with parent licensing.
 We’re all so accustomed to the same old pro-creation and pro-choice argument that the pro-creation activists probably can’t conceive of an alternate form of restriction on reproduction, one that denies parenthood to anyone who doesn’t pass an evaluation designed to determine their fitness as guardians.

-Is it possible that when made to imagine being regulated, themselves, pro-creation activists will develop a broader understanding of how their stance fucks with people’s lives?
+Is it possible that when made to imagine being regulated, themselves, pro-creation activists will develop a broader understanding of how their stance impacts real people’s lives?

 I hope so.

 And I hope you’ll forgive my actively trying to draw your attention to a book I wrote.
 I genuinely consider it the same as sharing a link to an article, albeit a really really long (and fictional) one.
 But as John Waters writes in Role Models, “[D]on’t let me ever hear you say, ‘I can’t read fiction.
 I only have time for the truth.’
 Fiction is the truth, fool!
 Ever hear of ‘literature’?
 That means fiction, too, stupid.’”